 Linear to circular flows

-Our resource-intensive construction practices are speeding up the depletion of primary resources such as gravel, sand, steel, wood, and water.
-Building materials and products come at a staggering environmental cost, when the acumulated impacts throughout their lifecycle is considered from extraction and production through construction and the end-of-service phases.
+Resource-intensive construction practices are speeding up the depletion of primary resources such as gravel, sand, steel, wood, and water.
+Building materials and products come at a staggering environmental cost when the accumulated impacts throughout their lifecycle are considered from extraction and production through construction and the end-of-service phases.
 The management of materials that aims to keep materials in the loop for longer decreases pressure on our resources, and this essentially means employing materials that provide durability and flexibility of use, and that can be easily disassembled, reconditioned, and re-used at the end of their lifecycle.

 Building material recycling